LMID-DIMT/noc-autocoder/README.md

 # noc-autocoder
-The <abbr title="National Occupation Classification">NOC</abbr>  Autocoder API to match your occupation to a 4-digit NOC using Machine Learning.
+The National Occupation Classification (NOC) Autocoder API is use to classify occupations.
+Identifying an occupation with the NOC can provide labour market information (LMI) in your region such as available jobs, wages, employment outlooks and to get a sense of the Canadian labour market.
+The NOC Autocoder API uses Artificial Intelligence (A.I.) to classify occupations (4-digit level NOC) with plain language such as familiar job titles, qualifications, skills, knowledge, tools and technology lexicon.

-## This is a header
+## Prerequisites: